BackofenLab/StoatyDive/README.md

   value of the center region of the peak.
 (Penalty used for the border penalty.)
   12. Difference between the maximal value of the right border and the maximal value of the center region of the peak.
 (Penalty used for the border penalty.)
+  13. Type of Peak: 0 = More specifc binding site; 1 = More unpsecific binding site.